Facts about the program

 Structure and content

-Content and structure of the programme
+The structure and content of the programme

 All the courses in the programme are mandatory.
 The programme has four areas of study featuring: